Things To Do

 Must-Try!

-Steamed rice cake served with black chickpeas curry, a traditional breakfast item.
+Steamed rice cake (puttu) served with black chickpea curry, a classic Kerala breakfast or dinner pairing.

 Food Markets